 Inori's stomach twisted at the thought of being left alone again.
 "There's a police station nearby.
 Just tell them to lend you a phone, okay?"
 His voice grew a little louder, as if to reassure her.

 Inori slumped further.
 "D-do you really have to go?
-Oh please… stay with me."
+Oh please… stay with me till I reach there."
 The words slipped out before she could stop them.
 Her hand reached forward, trembling.
 The idea of walking the empty streets alone made her throat tighten.

 "Sorry, but it's urgent."
 His tone was gentle, yet final.
-"Some people, just like you, are in danger.
+"Some people, like you were just now, are in danger.
 The station's a straight walk ahead.
 Don't be scared, okay?"
 He struck one last goofy pose, arms wide, legs squatting low, trying to coax a smile from her.

 "Nice costume, by the way.... the dyed hair is a nice touch."
 He gestured vaguely at the white bands of cloth still wrapped around her body, now dirty and stained from the chase.